RanAwaySuccessfully/marmalade/README.md

 * height: Camera vertical resolution (number of pixels).
 * fps: Camera frames per second.
 * format: Camera format.
 Examples: `"YUYV"`, `"MJPG"`, etc...
 * model: Filename of the model file that MediaPipe will use for face tracking.
-Since this is a string value, it is surrounded by `"` (double quotes) unlike the numeric fields above.
 * use_gpu: Set to `true` to attempt to use the GPU for processing MediaPipe, and leave it at `false` otherwise.
+* prime_id: PCI slot/address of the GPU that should be used by MediaPipe.
+An empty string is valid, in which case, the default GPU will be used.
+Has no effect if `use_gpu` is `false`.

+The fields `model` and `prime_id` are string values, and as such they're surrounded by `"` (double quotes) unlike other fields.

 ## Building, Testing, Debugging